Mayurji/mayurji.github.io/_machine-learning/keepsake.md

 </div>

 * Fill in the details as mentioned in the above image.
-* **JSON is default option for last question, and for region, check out the what is mentioned in S3 bucket.**
+* **JSON is the default option for the last question, and for the region, check out what is mentioned in the S3 bucket.**

-Note: While trying to save experiment in S3, keep the yaml with S3 and bucket name as the option.
+Note: While trying to save the experiment in S3, keep the yaml with S3 and bucket name as the option.

 ### Cool Results from Keepsake

-**Find out all experiment with *ls* command**
+**Find out all experiments with *ls* command**

 Each experiment has **experiment id** and **checkpoint id**